Melaleuca lophocoracorum: Description

-The flowers are cream-coloured and arranged in spikes on the ends of branches which continue to grow after flowering and also on the sides of the branches.
+The flowers are cream-coloured and arranged in spikes on the ends of branches that continue to grow after flowering and also on the sides of the branches.
 The spikes are up to 18 mm in diameter, 25 mm long and contain 3 to 9 groups of flowers in threes.
 The stamens are arranged in five bundles around the flower with 15 to 25 stamens per bundle.
-Flowers appear in December and January and are followed by fruit which are woody capsules 2.6-3.1 mm long.
-The fruit retain the seeds for more than 3 years or until the plant is burned or the part bearing the fruit dies.
+Flowers appear in December and January and are followed by fruit that are woody capsules 2.6-3.1 mm long.
+The fruit retains the seeds for more than 3 years or until the plant is burned or the part bearing the fruit dies.
 The sepals remain as teeth around the edge of the fruit, usually for more than a year.

+This species is similar to Melaleuca squamophloia and Melaleuca styphelioides.

 Taxonomy and naming

-Melaleuca lophocoracorum was discovered in 2012 and first formally described in 2013 by Andrew Ford, Lyn Craven and Joe Brophy in Telopea from a specimen collected on the walking track to Bally Knob near Ravenshoe.
-The specific epithet (lophocoracorum) is from the Ancient Greek word lophos meaning “crest” and korax meaning "raven", because "hoe" in "Ravenshoe" originally meant "ridge" or "crest of a hill", so that lophocoracorum is equivalent to Ravenshoe.
+Melaleuca lophocoracorum was discovered in 2012 and first formally described in 2013 by Andrew James Ford, Lyn Craven and Joseph Brophy in Telopea from a specimen collected on the walking track to Bally Knob near Ravenshoe.
+The specific epithet (lophocoracorum) is arbitrarily derived from the Ancient Greek word lophos meaning 'ridge' or 'crest' and corax meaning 'raven', because "hoe" in "Ravenshoe" originally meant "ridge" or "crest of a hill", so that lophocoracorum is equivalent to Ravenshoe.